 I also toured the temporary Star Wars exhibit, which contained costumes from Star Wars, from the 1970’s to present day.

 Cost: Adults $14; children 6 – 17 $6; seniors $9

-Hours: Hours vary by day of the week, opening time is at 9 am and the museums closes between 4 pm and 10 pm; closed on Mondays; click here for updated hours
+Hours: Hours vary by day of the week, opening time is at 9 am and the museums closes between 4 pm and 10 pm; closed on Mondays and Tuesdays; click here for updated hours

 Detroit Historical Museum